Christmas chaos consuming your morning? Try a holly jolly breakfast!

 Candy Cane Cocoa

 Introducing the perfect Christmas morning cocoa.
-Enjoy while opening present and taking photos.
+Enjoy while opening presents and taking photos.

 - 4 cups milk